Apply now for a Kick Start grant and organise your own event during British Science Week 2025!

 Book a Science Workshop

-If you are interested in hosting an As Creative Science workshop as part of your British Science Week 2024 events please find information about all of our programmes below!
+If you are interested in hosting an As Creative Science workshop as part of your British Science Week 2025 events please find information about all of our 2025 programme below.
+Or alternatively, you can view all Primary Science Programmes here.

 View all Primary Science Programmes here